-When reporting to audit committees and those charged with governance in other organisations where no audit committee exists, we place particular emphasis on communicating our audit scope and approach, together with our assessment of audit risk.
+When reporting to audit committees and those charged with governance we place particular emphasis on communicating our planned audit approach.

 During the course of the audit we communicate any threats to auditor objectivity, including independence, the significant risks and judgements that impact the reported financial performance and position in the financial statements and any other information that is relevant to the audit committee's responsibility to oversee the financial reporting process.